 Choosing native plants is a primary tenet of eco-friendly landscaping.
 Such plants are capable of thriving in your local environment.
 They require less maintenance than imports and are less likely to get sick.

 They also provide a valuable resource for local fauna and insects.

 Organic mulch chokes out weeds, maintains the moisture levels in the soil, and keeps the plant’s roots cooler.
 As the mulch decays, it releases nutrients, making it one of the best green landscaping additions.

 Healthy soil makes for healthy plants.
 Keep the nutrient level up by composting garden cuttings, wood shavings, eggshells, fruit scraps, and newspaper or cardboard.
 These materials will break down over a few months to form nutrient-rich compost.

 Reduce your water requirements by planting water-wise plants, harvesting rainwater, and using mulch.
 Water during the cooler parts of the day to reduce evaporation.

-Terraces and retaining walls can create areas for planting to extend the usefulness of slopes in the garden.
+Terraces and retaining wall contractors can create areas for planting to extend the usefulness of slopes in the garden.